Sharetools

 Color Energy from Purple at Colors 4 Health

-Place purple orchids or another purple flowering plant beside your computer, tablet, or reading area to take note of its beauty, relieve eye strain, and give you a fresh perspective.
+Place purple orchids or any purple flowering plant beside your computer, tablet, or reading area to take note of its beauty, relieve eye strain, and give you a fresh perspective.

 Put purple in your life when you are learning to integrate new skills.
 Use purple pencils, markers, or other drawing material to encourage your imagination to work in practical ways.